About FedEx Supply Chain

 - Ability to use hands to finger, handle, or feel.

-- Specific vision requirements include close vision, distance vision, color vision, depth perception and the ability to adjust focus.
+- Must possess visual acuity, i.e., close, distance, and color vision, depth perception and the ability to adjust focus.

 ADA – FedEx Supply Chain will make reasonable accommodations in compliance with the Americans with Disabilities Act of 1990.
 Reasonable accommodations are available for qualified individuals with disabilities throughout the subsequent application process.